merchantprotocol/documentation/docs/05_Magento_v1/20_Currency_Specific_Pricing/06_Import.md

-Currencies prices importing is not a built-in feature currently.
-However, we have ready made script to accommodate you.
+Currency price importing is not a built-in feature currently.
+However, we have a ready-made script to accommodate you.
 The source data feed can vary.
 Therefore, some custom corrections may be needed.
-This script allows to import prices in a fast way (much more faster then Dataflow may do it).
+This script allows you to import prices in a fast way (much more faster then Dataflow may do it).

 Follow the next sequence: